Incredibly chewy, old-fashioned oatmeal raisin cookies that are topped with cinnamon sugar once out of the oven. Just like grandma used to make!

-There is nothing that I love more than a good cookie.
+There is nothing that I love more than good oatmeal raisin cookies.
 Yes, I know, I don’t have many cookie recipes on the blog, but there’s a reason for that.
 If I had mostly cookie recipes on this blog, my blog probably wouldn’t be called “The Sophisticated Gourmet.”
 The blog would probably be called “The Cookie Monster Gourmet.”
 And we don’t want that, do we?
 Of course not!

-Anyway, cookies are great for just about any time of the day; except for lunch and dinner- that’s when popcorn comes in.
+Anyway, oatmeal raisin cookies are great for just about any time of the day; except for lunch and dinner- that’s when popcorn comes in.
 Just kidding!
 I promise!
 Maybe.

 One of my ultimate favorite cookies are oatmeal raisin cookies.
 They are just amazing!